Do you know the equivalent of “Casablanca” or “The Wizard of Oz” in the French world?

 - Dailymotion: Dailymotion is a French video service similar to YouTube.
 Sometimes specific films not on YouTube can be found on Dailymotion, so it’s best to check it out from time to time.

 - Netflix: Netflix always offers some French movies in the international section—both timeless classics and modern films.
 The monthly subscription is quite affordable, especially if you use it for watching TV and movies in your native language as well.

 - Allociné: Think of Allociné as a French IMDB or Rotten Tomatoes.
 It offers a wealth of information on most French films, so you can use it to find more movie recommendations.
 It’s also great for things like plot summaries and casting, but unfortunately they don’t host videos.

 - FluentU: If you like learning French with fun, addicting and authentic material, then you’ve got to try FluentU.
-This innovative app teaches you French with real-world videos, including everything from classic movie clips and blockbuster movie trailers to music videos, commercials, inspiring speeches, you name it.

 There are thousands of French films lurking out in cyberspace, so if you’re just looking for suggestions about films to start with, I’ve provided a list of 15 of my favorite French films below.
 Note that the translated titles I provide aren’t necessarily the names of the films in English—they’re just the English translations of the French movie titles.

 15 Classic French Movies for Learners of Français